namiverm/Developer-Portal-Tenant-API/docs/getting-started.md

 ## Tenant Registration

-To get started with as a new Tenant, developer needs to setup new account by [Tenant Registration](?path=docs/getting-started/setup-tenant/register-tenant.md)
+To get started with as a new Studio Tenant, developer needs to setup new account by [Tenant Registration](?path=docs/getting-started/setup-tenant/register-tenant.md)

 ## Code Tenant